wnet-ieg-2/pbs-passport-authenticate/README.md

 It returns JSON with some basic info:

-* `authenticated`: true|false.
-If false, no other fields are returned.
 * `first_name` and `last_name`: The 'pbs_profile' first/last names.
 These will be from the login provider (Facebook/Google/PBS), not from the MVault profile.
-* `login_provider`: google/facebook/pbs
-* `email`: the email associated with the login provider.
+* `pid`: the 'pbs_profile' pid/uid
 * `thumbnail_URL`: the avatar for the user provided by the login provider.
 May be a generic icon if the user never set one up.
 The 'pbs' login provider always provides a generic icon.

-If the PIDS account is associated with a WNET member in the MVault, further info will appear in a 'membership_info' object:
+If the PIDS account pid/uid is associated with a WNET member in the MVault, further info will appear in a 'membership_info' object:

 * `offer`: the offer code, typically 'AVOD'.
 This will match up against permissions in the COVE windowing system.
 * `first_name` and `last_name`: these are what his or her membership is listed under, and can be completely different from the google etc provided values.
 * `expire_date`: The expiration date of their membership
 * `grace_period`: Three months after the expiration date, when the user loses access to Passport videos.
 * `membership_id`: The user's membership id in the MVault.
-* `provisional`: true|false .
-Provisional records haven't been confirmed to match actual member records, and expire a few days after creation if not matched.
+* `status`: 'On'|'Off' .
+'Off' will either be set by the user being manually disabled in the MVault console, past their grace period, or simply not activated.

+NOTE: to simplify coding we create a membership_info block regardless of whether the logged-in visitor is actually a member.
+A non-activated visitor will only have values for status ('Off') and offer (null).
+An activated but past grace period member will have an offer (whatever was last set on their account) but status will be 'Off'.

 This endpoint is hit as part of the login process.
-During login and/or reauthentication, the endpoint will also set an unencrypted cookie restricted to the current server but readable by Javascript with the values for `first_name`, `last_name`, `offer`, and `thumbnail_URL`.
+During login and/or reauthentication, the endpoint will also set an unencrypted cookie restricted to the current server but readable by Javascript with the values for `first_name`, `last_name`, `pid`, `thumbnail_URL`, and the contents of the membership_info block.

-This endpoint reads and (as necessary) sets two encrypted cookies:
+This endpoint reads and (as necessary) sets an encrypted cookie with:

-* one with the user's oAuth 'access_token', for use to get access to PBS Passport resources such as member-restricted videos
+* the user's oAuth 'access_token', for use to get access to PBS Passport resources such as member-restricted videos
-* one with the user's oAuth 'refresh_token', used to get a new 'access_token' when the current one expires.
+* the user's oAuth 'refresh_token', used to get a new 'access_token' when the current one expires.

-These two cookies are encrypted with different keys, and both will be restricted from normal Javascript access.
+The cookie is encrypted with a secret key, a random IV, and set as a 'server-only' cookie.

 ## Further details